 It’s the gap to the self-sufficiency funding level that is critical, and that is maintained (and not allowed to grow disproportionately) by keeping the technical provisions value at a sufficient level over time.
 (USS, Jul 2014, p.
 14)

-So Test 1, as USS later put it succinctly, ‘checks that the difference between self-sufficiency and technical provisions in 20 years time does not become too large for the employers to support’, that is, does not become greater than the ‘maximum reliance’.
-USS initially took the maximum reliance take to be 7% of the total sectoral payroll over 15 or 20 years, but by 2017 they had modified this last figure to 20 years and made it clear that they had in mind years 20 to 40, so we shall use that assumption (USS, Feb 2017, p.
+So Test 1, as USS later put it succinctly, ‘checks that the difference between self-sufficiency and technical provisions in 20 years time does not become too large for the employers to support’, that is, does not become greater than the ‘maximum reliance’ (USS, Sep 2017, p.58).
+USS initially took the maximum reliance to be 7% of the total sectoral payroll over 15 or 20 years, but by 2017 they had modified this last figure to 20 years and made it clear that they had in mind years 20 to 40, so we shall use that assumption (USS, Feb 2017, p.
 4).
 In short, Test 1 takes the basic valuation method we described above, predicts the resulting values for SS20 and TP20, and then asks whether:

-SS20–TP20 ≤ 7% of payroll for years 20–40
+SS20 – TP20 ≤ 7% of payroll for years 20–40

 where ‘≤’ stands for ‘is less than or equal to’.

 The most obvious thing to say about this Test is that there seems to be a mismatch between its underlying purpose, or ‘rationale’, and its design.
 Its underlying purpose is fairly clear from paragraphs 2 and 4 of the above passage.
-It is to ensure that in future the self-sufficient deficit does not exceed the employers’ ability, in case of need, to bridge it.
+It is to ensure that in future the self-sufficiency deficit does not exceed the employers’ ability, in case of need, to bridge it.
 In the analogy favoured by USS, it is to ensure that the scheme is always within reach of the ‘safe harbour’ of being quantitatively self-sufficient.
 Here is how USS described this underlying purpose in 2017:

 Test 1 aims to ensure that the scheme’s promised benefits can always be funded, with a high degree of confidence using a low risk investment portfolio from within a level of future contributions which could be credibly paid in extremis from the sector’s operating cash flows.
 (USS, Feb 2017, p.
 10)